 South of the Border Salsa

 Description

-If you've had homemade salsa in the past, then you already know how delicious it is.
-It's really easy to make (even if you don't have a vegetable chopper) and is so much better for you!
+If you've enjoyed homemade salsa in the past, then you already know how much better it is than anything you'll buy at the store.
+With fresh ingredients, it's really easy to make and is so much better for you!
+The only preservatives used in this fresh salsa recipe are salt and lime juice, giving it a pure, natural taste.

-The avocado and fresh garlic in this salsa adds a hearty, creamy charm to what was already a flavorful, robust base.
+The avocado and fresh garlic add a hearty, creamy charm to what was already a flavorful, robust base.
 Enjoy this as a dip with chips, or as a topping on your favorite Mexican dish!

+South of the Border Salsa